 Michael Sesma, Ph.D., is chief of the Postdoctoral Training Branch in the Division of Training, Workforce Development, and Diversity (TWD), where he oversees postdoctoral programs for research training, postdoctoral fellowships, career development programs, as well as the Innovative Programs to Enhance Research Training (IPERT) and research programs in training interventions.
-Sesma also is program officer for the Neurogenetics and Genetics of Behavior Research grant portfolio in the Division of Genetics and Molecular, Cellular, and Developmental Biology.
+Sesma also is program officer for the Genetics of Behavior and Circadian Biology Research grant portfolio in the Division of Genetics and Molecular, Cellular, and Developmental Biology.
 Sesma began his NIH career at NIGMS in 1994 as a scientific review administrator in the NIGMS Office of Scientific Review and a program director in the Institute's Division of Genetics and Developmental Biology.
 He moved to the National Institute of Mental Health in 2002, where he was chief of the Research Scientist Development Program in the Office for Special Populations.
 He returned to NIGMS in 2012 as a branch chief in TWD.

 Sesma earned his B.A. in biology and psychology from the University of California, San Diego, and the Ph.D. in psychology from the University of California, Riverside.
 He conducted postdoctoral research at Vanderbilt University.
 Prior to joining NIH, Sesma served on the faculty at the University of Missouri-St. Louis School of Optometry and the Department of Psychiatry at Washington University in St. Louis School of Medicine.

 To contact Sesma, send email to

 If you’re a reporter wishing to interview Sesma, contact the NIGMS Office of Communications and Public Liaison at

 This page last reviewed on